evmos/docs/docs/develop/build-a-dApp/create-backend.md

 # Create A Backend

-When building a DApp, having a backend can provide several benefits, including:
+When building a dApp, having a backend can provide several benefits, including:

 - Resiliency: A DApp's backend is fully distributed and managed on a blockchain platform, so there is no downtime and the application will continue to be available as long as the platform is still operating.